airtai/faststream/docs/docs/en/nats/message.md

 # Access to Message Information

 As you know, **FastStream** serializes a message body and provides you access to it through function arguments.
-But sometimes you want access to a message_id, headers, or other meta-information.
+But sometimes you want access to message_id, headers, or other meta-information.

 ## Message Access

-You can get it in a simple way: just acces to the message object in the [Context](../getting-started/context/existed.md){.internal-link}!
+You can get it in a simple way: just acces the message object in the [Context](../getting-started/context/existed.md){.internal-link}!

 It contains the required information such as: